-For an example let’s say you are looking to purchase a home.
-This may be a good opportunity to build capital for the down payment on your new home with little risk.
+For example, let’s say you are looking to purchase a home.
+This may be an excellent opportunity to build capital for the down payment on your new home with little risk.

-Maybe you sold a home and have the proceeds, your not ready to invest and you might not be planning on purchasing a home for a few years out.
+- Maybe you sold a home and have the proceeds, you are not ready to invest, and you might not be planning on purchasing a home for a few years out.

-Maybe you have some rainy-day money in CD’s and your looking for a higher interest rate, or for the tax deferral to save some money in taxes.
+- Maybe you have some rainy-day money in CD’s, and you are looking for a higher interest rate, or for the tax deferral to save some money in taxes.

 As highlighted above, there are some downfalls to using this method.
-It’s important to keep in mind that this is not a get rich quick strategy.
-If used correctly, it could potentially take you from earning 1% interest to 2.5% interest including insurance fees.
-Despite the negatives of a MEC, you may be able to earn a little extra interest on your money for minimal risk.
+It’s essential to keep in mind that this is not a get rich quick strategy.
+If used correctly, it could potentially take you from earning 1% interest to 2.5% interest, including insurance fees.
+Despite the negatives of a MEC, you may be able to make a little extra interest on your money for minimal risk.

 Talk to a Pro about Safe Options